damonallison/javascript/README.md

 The book explains how linking objects via prototypes, not classes, is less mentally confusing than using classes.

+With ES6 (and React), `class` wins.
+So regardless of what the author thinks, using prototypes and delegation lost to classes.
+While this book may be great for JS purists, it is not aging well.

 ```javascript

 let Controller {